 Does my homeowners insurance cover animal damage?

 Generally speaking, damage from animals is not covered by your homeowners insurance.
 That’s because it’s considered a home maintenance issue, since the damage is gradual – as opposed to a sudden event, like your neighbor’s tree falling on your roof.
 An insurance professional like an Erie Insurance agent can help you understand what your insurance does (and doesn’t) cover.
-Find a local agent in your neighborhood to ask questions or get a customized homeowners insurance quote.
+Find a local independent insurance agents in your neighborhood to ask questions or get a customized homeowners insurance quote.